 Age matters too.
 Senior cats naturally sleep more than younger ones, but even they shouldn’t show sudden changes without reason.
 If your older cat who usually sleeps 16 hours suddenly starts sleeping 20+ hours daily, have them checked out.

-Creating the Perfect Autumn Sleep Environment
+The Perfect Autumn Sleep Environment

 Supporting your cat’s seasonal sleep needs doesn’t require major changes, but a few thoughtful adjustments can make their autumn rest more comfortable.